April 26, 2021

 The practice of infertility has really changed over the past decade.
-Dramatic changes in our understanding of embryo health, genetics, endometrial function, ovarian stimulation, etc. means the more and more people are getting pregnant than ever before.
+Dramatic changes in our understanding of embryo health, genetics, endometrial function, ovarian stimulation, etc. means that more and more people are getting pregnant than ever before.
 Infertility treatment is really expensive, but for the science involved for the number of highly educated people needed to administer these treatments, it is actually less expensive than it certainly could be.

 The pandemic has also changed infertility care, well not the science but the people.